-Since its inception nearly eight years ago, Apple’s iPhone has received rave reviews from adults and children alike.
-I mean, it’s a portable computer-like device that does everything but your laundry — what’s not to love?
+Since its inception nearly 10 years ago, Apple’s iPhone has received rave reviews from adults and children alike.
+It’s a portable computer-like device that does everything but your laundry — what’s not to love?
 However, even though we all love our iPhones, there’s no denying just how addictive they can be in the wrong hands.

 The American Academy of Pediatrics recommends children watch no more than one or two hours of television each day, so it’s feasible they would suggest the same for using an iPhone.
-Too much sensory stimulation can be detrimental to a child’s developing brain, so parents need to keep this in mind when they shuffle their kids from computer to TV to iPhone to Xbox.
-Experts agree that children who are glued to the TV or who play too many video games end up having more difficulty learning.
+Too much sensory stimulation can be detrimental to a child’s developing brain, and it’s something parents need to keep in mind when shuffling their kids from computer, to TV, to iPhone, to Xbox.
+Experts agree that children who are glued to the TV or play too many video games end up having more difficulty learning.
 Excessive use of electronics can even lead to sullen or aggressive behavior, so it’s definitely a good idea to limit your kids’ iPhone usage.
-Understanding the need to set barriers is the easy part.
-Actually enforcing those limits is a different story.
+Understanding the need to set barriers is undoubtedly the easy part.
+Actually enforcing those limits is a different story altogether.

-Fortunately, there are a variety ways to curb iPhone usage, whether you prefer to simply talk to your kids or implement software restrictions directly on the smartphone.
-Below are a few of our favorite methods, because no kid — or adult, for that matter — should waste the entirety of his or her day feverishly playing Candy Crush Saga.
+Fortunately, there are a variety ways to curb iPhone usage, whether you prefer to simply talk to your kids, or implement software restrictions directly on the smartphone.
+Below are a few of our favorite methods, because no kid — or adult, for that matter — should waste the entirety of his or her day feverishly playing Pokemon Go or Super Mario Run.

 Talk to your children